 3. Marineland Penguin Power Filter

-This hang on back filter has a full three-stage filtration that keeps the water clean, clear and healthy for the plants and fish.
+This hang-on-the-back filter has a full three-stage filtration that keeps the water clean, clear, and healthy for the plants and fish.
 One of the main features of this interesting filter is the bio-wheel technology used in it which delivers a rich, oxygenated surface area for good bacteria.
 In this way, the nitrites and ammonia are kept away.
+Here you can find the Marineland Penguin Power Filter!

 - Long life span